 Essential First Aid Items You Should Have in Your Car

-Look for a container rather than a bag since one can become easily squished when inside your car.
+Look for a container rather than a bag since bags can easily get squished when inside your car.
 When buying your first aid container box, look for one that comes with transparent inner compartments so you can have a clear view of the items inside.
-Look for a light-weight tackle box with handles, and never put a padlock on your kit because you will need to get to it quickly in an emergency.
+Also, look for a light-weight tackle box with handles, and never put a padlock on your kit because you will need to get to it quickly in an emergency.

 - Adhesive Band-Aids for covering cuts